-The Ohio Revised Code provides the statutory authority requiring public employers to fund postretirement health care through their contributions to PERS.
-The County's contribution actually made to fund post employment benefits was \$355,379.
+The Ohio Revised Code provides the statutory authority requiring public employers to fund postretirement health care through their contributions to OPERS.
+The County's contribution actually made to fund postemployment benefits was \$835,188.

 OPEB are financed through employer contributions and investment earnings thereon.
 The contributions allocated to retiree health care, along with investment income on allocated assets and periodic adjustments in health care provisions are expected to be sufficient to sustain the program indefinitely.
+OPEBs are advance funded on an actuarially determined basis.

-As of December 31, 1999 (the latest information available), the unaudited estimated net assets available for future OPEB payments were \$10,805.5 million.
-The actuarially accrued liability and the unfunded actuarial accrued liability, based on the actuarial cost method used, were \$12,473.6 million and \$1,668.1 million, respectively, at December 31, 1999 (the latest information available).
-The number of benefit recipients eligible for OPEB at December 31, 1999 (the latest information available) was 401,339.
+As of December 31, 2001 (the latest information available), the actuarial value of the Retirement System's net assets available for future OPEB payments were \$11.6 billion.
+The actuarially accrued liability and the unfunded actuarial accrued liability, based on the actuarial cost method used, were \$16.4 billion and \$4.8 billion, respectively, at December 31, 2001 (the latest information available).
+The number of benefit recipients eligible for OPEB at December 31, 2001 (the latest information available) was 402,041.